 handleAuthenticatedUser

-object in the context.
+object in the context.user.created

 (learn more about event types here).